MattiaPandolfoVR/MetaPhage/README.md

 ### `--keep_phix`

-Specify whether to remove the phix or not.
+(Boolean) Specify whether to remove the phix or not.
 Default is `false`.

 ### `--mod_phix`